Trade directory · Gilbert metro · Arizona

 Permit Requirements

-Electrical permits required through Gilbert Building Department for panel upgrades, new circuits, service changes, and most installations over $50.
-Permit fees range $75-$500 based on project scope.
-Online permit portal available.
+Electrical permits required through Gilbert Building Department for panel upgrades, new circuits, and service changes.
+Simple outlet/switch replacement typically exempt.
+Permit fees range $50-200 depending on scope.

 §3